-Combined hormonal methods such as Sprintec are safe for most women, but they are associated with a small increased risk of deep vein thrombosis (DVT), heart attack, and stroke.
-The risk is higher in some women, including women older than 35 years who smoke more than 15 cigarettes a day or women who have multiple risk factors for cardiovascular disease, such as high cholesterol, high blood pressure, and diabetes; a history of stroke, heart attack, or DVT; or a history of migraine headaches with aura.
+Combined hormonal methods such as Sprintec are safe for most people, but they are associated with a small increased risk of deep vein thrombosis (DVT), heart attack, and stroke.
+The risk is higher in some people, including people older than 35 years who smoke more than 15 cigarettes a day or people who have multiple risk factors for cardiovascular disease, such as high cholesterol, high blood pressure, and diabetes; a history of stroke, heart attack, or DVT; or a history of migraine headaches with aura.

 You should not use combined hormonal methods during the first 3 weeks after delivery because the risk of DVT is higher in the weeks after childbirth.
 If you have additional risk factors for DVT, you should wait to use combined hormonal methods until after the first 4–6 weeks following delivery.
 The risk of DVT also may be slightly higher in people taking pills containing a progestin called drospirenone and in people using the patch.
 However, the risk of DVT is higher during pregnancy and in the weeks after childbirth than when taking drospirenone-containing pills or using the patch.